suzukiplan/vgsx/README.md

 | [libc.a](#libca---basic-function) (`-lc`) | [vgs.h](./lib/vgs.h) | Basic Function |
 | [liblog.a](#libloga---logging-function) (`-llog`) | [log.h](./lib/log.h) | Logging Function |

+Since each function specification is documented in Doxygen format within header files, entering the function name in a code editor such as Visual Studio Code with the correct C/C++ plug-in installed will provide the relevant specification suggestions.

 ## libc.a - Basic Function

 `libc.a` is a C library that defines APIs to help develop games on VGS-X.